This information explains your breast seed localization procedure at Memorial Sloan Kettering Cancer Center (MSK).

 During Your Procedure

-A picture of the abnormal tissue in the breast is taken.
-When the area is numb, a needle with the seed inside of it is inserted into the breast.
+A picture of the abnormal breast tissue will be taken.
+When the area is numb, a needle with the seed inside of it will be inserted into your breast.
 Two more pictures of the breast are taken.
 If necessary, the position of the needle will be adjusted and more pictures will be taken.

 After Your Procedure

-The items you touch, people you encounter, and the clothes you wear will not become radioactive.
+The items you touch, people you encounter, and clothes that you wear will not become radioactive.

 People who are in close physical contact with you may be exposed to very small amounts of radiation.
 While there is no evidence that this exposure causes harm, there are things you can do to minimize radiation exposure to others: